 - Build our interest in, and knowledge of, the Anabaptist/Mennonite spiritual heritage as we share with each other our varied interests and perspectives from our various spiritual backgrounds.

-- Learn from each other, whether through open conversation in discussion time, talking individually during the coffee hour, meeting in homes for study and prayer, or sharing lunch.
+- Learn from each other, whether through open conversation in discussion time, chatting during the coffee hour, sharing lunch, or study groups.

 Who is the pastor of PGIMF?